-Are you planning to grow and produce your own cannabis supply or venture in this growing industry?
+Are you planning to grow and produce your own cannabis supply or venture into this growing industry?
 If your answer is yes, Nicolas Botti gives you the right guidance for starting your own plantation.
 Today, Anthony Frischknecht interviews Nicolas as he shares his story on how he started Grow With Jane.
 He talks about his hopes about the future of cannabis being welcomed by the law in Argentina.
 Working with growers, he discusses the top three problems that they have and gives some tips for anyone wanting to grow their own products at home.

 Listen to the podcast here:

 Grow With Jane: Your Right Hand In Growing Cannabis With Nicolas Botti

 Nico Botti is the CEO and co-founder of Grow With Jane, formerly Jane.
 It is a platform for cannabis home growers from seed to harvest.
 They help growers all over the world reach harvest, no matter how much they know about cannabis or plants.
 They have over 23,000 active users all over the world and they are based in Buenos Aires, Argentina.
 I’m looking forward to sharing what’s happening down in South America.
 Please give a warm welcome to Nico Botti.

 Nico, it’s great having you here.
 How is everything going with you?

 Everything’s going great.
 Thanks for having me.